Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 Twisting and warping stone, you bend it to your will.
 Select up to 4 contingent tiles of your choice within range that are made in either whole or part of stone (including brick and so on).
 They permanently become difficult terrain.
 You may also use this spell to eliminate difficult terrain if it is caused by uneven stony ground or a similar phenomenon.

-You may also use this spell to slowly carve away at stone, at the cost of 3 uses of this spell per five foot cube altered.
+You may also use this spell to slowly carve away at stone, at the cost of 3 uses of this spell per one-tile cube altered.
 This can be used to create stairs, slowly dig a tunnel or a hole through a wall.
 You have advantage on any Craftsmanship skill check when you use this spell to help you shape stone.

-If you are level 10 or higher, you can also slowly create stone, up to a five-foot cube per 3 uses of this spell.
+If you are level 10 or higher, you can also slowly create stone, up to one-tile cube per 3 uses of this spell.
 This might be a barricade, repairing a bridge or creating a small defensive structure as a downtime activity.

 If you are level 18 or higher, you can twist stone much more quickly, literally moving mountains with enough time.
 You may affect up to 9 tiles at once with a single use of this spell.
-You may now add or remove stone from up to 5 five foot cubes per use of this spell, letting you create elaborate structures as a downtime activity.
+You may now add or remove stone from up to 5 five one-tile cubes per use of this spell, letting you create elaborate structures as a downtime activity.

 ### Detonation: Sandstorm Detonation